cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 ##### GCE Special Provisions

 > 👉 By default, the GCE VM types that run CockroachDB nodes are set to *live* migrate during maintenance.
 However, uninterrupted clock is not available to CockroachDB VMs in GCE.
-Therefore operators *must* [disable live migrations](https://cloud.google.com/compute/docs/instances/setting-vm-host-options#available_host_maintenance_properties) for all CockroachDB VMs, i.e. explicitly set the host maintenance policy from `MIGRATGE` to `TERMINATE`.
-Live migration needs to be disabled individually for each created CockroachDB VM because there is no way to disable it for all VMs created from a template.
+Therefore operators *must* disable live migrations for all CockroachDB VMs by explicitly setting the [host maintenance](https://cloud.google.com/compute/docs/instances/setting-vm-host-options#available_host_maintenance_properties) policy from `MIGRATGE` to `TERMINATE`.
+CRL recommends disabling live migrations during each CockroachDB VM [instance creation](https://cloud.google.com/compute/docs/instances/setting-vm-host-options#setnewoption).
+If that's not possible, disable live migrations by updating the host maintenance policy of all [existing CockroachDB VM instances](https://cloud.google.com/compute/docs/instances/setting-vm-host-options#updatingoption).
 >
-> ✅ CockroachDB operators are encouraged to [monitor the upcoming maintenance notifications](https://cloud.google.com/compute/docs/instances/monitor-plan-host-maintenance-event#overview_of_maintenance_notifications) and [manually trigger](https://cloud.google.com/compute/docs/instances/trigger-host-maintenance-event#trigger-host-maintenance-event) CockroachDB VM maintenance after [orderly stopping CockroachDB node](../routine-maintenance/node-stop.md) and ensuring only one node is down for maintenance at a time.
+> ✅ CockroachDB operators are advised to [monitor the upcoming maintenance notifications](https://cloud.google.com/compute/docs/instances/monitor-plan-host-maintenance-event#overview_of_maintenance_notifications) and [manually trigger](https://cloud.google.com/compute/docs/instances/trigger-host-maintenance-event#trigger-host-maintenance-event) CockroachDB VM maintenance after [orderly stopping CockroachDB node](../routine-maintenance/node-stop.md) and ensuring only one node is down for maintenance at a time.

 ##### Azure Special Provisions

+> 👉 The Azure VM types that are typically selected to run CockroachDB nodes are eligible for [live migration](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-and-updates#live-migration) during maintenance.
+[Azure chooses](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-and-updates#maintenance-that-doesnt-require-a-reboot) the update mechanism that's least impactful to customer VMs.
+Since uninterrupted clock is not available to CockroachDB VMs in Azure, operators must disable live migrations for all CockroachDB VMs.
+>
+> ✅ CockroachDB operators are advised to [monitor the upcoming maintenance notifications](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-notifications) and [manually start](https://learn.microsoft.com/en-us/azure/virtual-machines/maintenance-notifications-portal#start-maintenance-on-your-vm-from-the-portal) maintenance of affected CockroachDB VM during a *self-service window*.
+Operators can guarantee non-disruptive applications connections failover and failback by [orderly stopping CockroachDB node](../routine-maintenance/node-stop.md) and ensuring only one node is down for maintenance at a time.
-> ✅ TODO
+>

 ##### VMware VSphere Special Provisions